HumanCellAtlas/dcp-cli/README.rst

 Then :code:`make test`.

-Primary CI testing is through Travis CI; there is also additiona testing with the `Gitlab/Allspark <https://allspark.dev.data.humancellatlas.org/HumanCellAtlas/dcp-cli/>`_ that runs tests for Windows.
+Primary CI testing is through Travis CI; there is also additional testing with the `Gitlab/Allspark <https://allspark.dev.data.humancellatlas.org/HumanCellAtlas/dcp-cli/>`_ that runs tests for Windows.
 If submitting PRs that have the potential of being platform dependent, please ensure the status Windows Testing is verified before merging.